puppetlabs/puppetlabs-apache/README.md

 ##### `default_mods`

 Determines whether to configure and enable a set of default [Apache modules][] depending on your operating system.
-Valid options: Boolean or an array of Apache module names.

 If `false`, Puppet includes only the Apache modules required to make the HTTP daemon work on your operating system, and you can declare any other modules separately using the [`apache::mod::<MODULE NAME>`][] class or [`apache::mod`][] defined type.

-If `true`, Puppet installs additional modules, the list of which depends on the operating system as well as the [`apache_version`][] and [`mpm_module`][] parameters' values.
-As these lists of modules can change frequently, consult the [Puppet module's code][] for up-to-date lists.
+If `true`, Puppet installs additional modules, depending on the operating system and the values of [`apache_version`][] and [`mpm_module`][] parameters.
+Because these lists of modules can change frequently, consult the [Puppet module's code][] for up-to-date lists.

 If this parameter contains an array, Puppet instead enables all passed Apache modules.

+Values: Boolean or an array of Apache module names.

 Default: `true`.